Friday, June 13, 2025

 What if I keep putting things off until tomorrow?

-Remind yourself that procrastination delays results and increases stress.
-Instead of waiting for the “perfect” moment, take action now.
+Keep in mind that procrastination delays results and causes stress.
+Don’t wait for the right moment, try right now.
 Focus on making progress, not perfection.
-Remember, every small step today brings you closer to your goals.
+Keep in mind that each tiny step will lead you to your goals.

 How can I make procrastination a thing of the past?